patrikduch/seed-phrase-generator/README.md

 🚀 A simple tool to generate cryptographic seed phrases for wallet recovery and authentication.
 Supports customizable word lists, entropy levels, and BIP-39 standard. 🔐💾

-Let me know if you want something more specific! 🚀

 ## development